How to inspect a car body when buying a used car

 Check how body panels fit together

 See how different body panels fit together.
 For example, the doors, when closed should be perfectly flush with other panels.
 The same for the hood, trunk lid and other panels.
-Look at this blue Dodge in the left photo, its rear door is not flush when closed.
-Look at the Chevy Malibu in the right photo, you can see that the front bumper came loose and if you look closely, the bumper has a slightly different color too.
-Was there a body repair?
-Very likely.
-If you notice something like this, the area should be looked at more carefully.
+Look at this blue car, its rear door is not flush when closed; there was some body repair.

 Compare opposite sides

-This black Toyota in the second pair of photos was sold at another dealership.
-The salesperson was honest and mentioned that the vehicle has been restored after an accident; the car was priced much lower.
-Compare these two photos, could you see which side of this car has been hit?
+We checked this black Toyota at another dealership.
+The salesperson was honest and mentioned that the vehicle has been restored after an accident; the car was priced low.
+We opened the hood and it was easy to see.
+Compare these two photos; can you spot which side of this car has been damaged?
+This is the left front fender.